 The Rav-Kav is a smart card used as the main form of payment for public transportation in Israel.
 It can be used to take the train or bus.
 If you take the bus, it is the only form of payment accepted.
 The train connects Tel Aviv with major locations throughout Israel, while buses cover a wide range of locations, both within and outside Tel Aviv.
+At the train ststions, you can also purchase paper tickets through the machine or with ticketing agent.

 WHICH TYPE OF RAV-KAV SHOULD I BUY?